 For regular clients who are in your salon every four to six weeks, retail can become predictable, causing them to lose interest.

-Smith says choosing products to reflect your brand that aren’t necessarily beauty items helps combat retail boredom.
+Smith says choosing products to reflect your brand that isn’t necessarily beauty items helps combat retail boredom.

 “Our brand is more classic and traditional, so we also carry several lines of jewelry and boutique/gifts that reflect that brand,” he says.
 “I mix this all in so clients feel excited about looking at something new every time they come in.”